-If the claim is based on tort law, the limitation period is three years.
+If the claim is based on tort law, the limitation period is three years from 1 January 2020 on.
 The three-year period starts when the plaintiff learns about the damage and the defendant responsible for it.
-Irrespective of this knowledge, damage claims are time-barred 10 years after the end of the infringement.
+Irrespective of this knowledge, damage claims get time-barred 10 years after the end of the infringement.